Brad-1999/Used-phone-group-project/README.md

 ## Data Collection

 The data for this project was collected by scraping the Vietnamese online marketplace Chotot.com using the Scrapy web crawling framework.
-This aligns with the project's topic selection focused on analyzing the used smartphone market.
-The crawler, implemented in the `crawler/` directory, extracted the following information about used smartphones:
+This aligns with the project's topic selection, which focused on analyzing the used smartphone market.
+The crawler, which is implemented in the `notebooks/(STAGE 1 & 2) DATA COLLECTION_Chotot_com_SCRAPING.ipynb` or `crawler/` directory, extracted the following information about used smartphones:

 *   Source: Data was scraped from Chotot.com.
 *   Listing details (ID, URL, etc.)